What Is Monkeypox?

 The virus can get into your body through a break in the skin (which you might not even be aware of) or through your mouth, nose, or eyes.
 You can breathe it in, but you’d probably have to be in close contact for a fairly long time.
 That’s because most droplets don’t travel very far.

-Monkeypox isn't technically considered a sexually transmitted infection (STI), since you can get it from other forms of contact.
+Monkeypox isn't technically considered a sexually transmitted infection (STI) since you can get it from other forms of contact.
 But people infected with monkeypox can pass it on during sex.
-WHO officials say most of the May 2022 cases were sexually transmitted, especially among men who have sex with men.

 Symptoms of Monkeypox